ShivamModi09/Edunnovate-Technologies-Data-Science/Week-3/README.md

 You can download the data from [here](https://www.kaggle.com/c/titanic/data) and participate in the competition.

 It's advised to do this by your own but still if you want, you can refer the above file for your pursual.

+This week is devoted only to Data Analytics techniques and its practice.
+So, here I conclude this week and from next week, we'll work on important Machine Learning algorithms used by Data Engineers and Machine Learning Engineers.